whatisnuclear/website/reactors.md

 your own!
 Or, for fun you can try our [Random Reactor Concept Generator](./random) or see a list of over a million options.

+A incomplete subset of reactor types broken down by coolant and moderator is shown below.
+For simplicity, we limit it to reactors that have either been built, are under construction, or have been the subject of significant experimentation and/or study.
+Reactors concepts in all boxes have been proposed, and some reactors that don't fit in the below boxes have been operated (e.g. LAPRE, LAMPRE, etc.)

 <table class="table table-bordered">